 Health Clinic Information

 Osbourn High School offers basic health and wellness care in the school clinic.
-The school nurses are Sherry Steindler, RN email@example.com and Mary Burns, RN MBurns@mcpsva.org who may be reached by email or by calling 571-377-7012.
+The school nurses are Mary Burns, RN, MBurns@mcpsva.org and Ebonee Jones, RN, Ejones@mcpsva.org.
+The clinical assistant is Ingrid Bonilla, IBonilla@mcpsva.org who may be reached by email or by calling 571-377-7012.
 The FAX number for the clinic is 703-257-8515.
-The Health Clinic is open during the school year from 7:30-3:30 daily and is located down the hall from main office.
-In the even the clinic is closed, students are to report to the main office.
+The Health Clinic is open during the school year from 8:00 a.m.- 3:30 p.m. daily and is located down the hall from the main office.
+In the event the clinic is closed, students should report to the main office.

 The health clinic offers vision and hearing screening, blood pressure checks, health counseling and education, performs emergency and sick care, administers medication, and assures that all health regulations including immunizations are followed.
 First Aid is always available, but students should have injuries that occur at home assessed by their primary care physician.